 Recognizing common abbreviations is an important component to second grade language arts.
-Here's a fun book-making project that will help your child learn to abbreviate and provide a great art lesson at the same time!
+Here's a fun book-making project that will help your child learn to abbreviate and provide an opportunity for her to exercise her artistic abilities at the same time!

 What You Need:

 - Go over this list of common abbreviations with your child:

 - Doctor / Dr.

 - (Days of the Week: Wednesday / Wed.)

 - Tell your child that the abbreviation is actually “hiding” inside the word.
 Have your child trace over the letters in the word that spell its abbreviation.
 For example, in the word Mister, she would trace over the capital M and the r with a crayon.
 This way, the spelling of the abbreviation will stand out visually.

 - Now, tell your child she will be making an abbreviation book.
 First, make the cover by folding the card stock in half and ask your child to decorate it and give it a title.
 You can use your child's name, "Julie's Book of Abbreviation," for example.